Amethystpotion/gmail-checker/README.md

 # gmail-checker
-beginner here,made it prior to learning regex to quite inefficient
+beginner here, made it prior to learning regex so quite inefficient